Muizz-CS/ABDKIE25146_PTO2503_GroupA_CheOvermeyer_AbdukMuizzKiewitz_SDF01/README.md

 - Soon, I'll be exploring **HTML, CSS, and JavaScript**!
 - I love problem-solving and working on creative projects.
 - Looking forward to building my first real-world application.
+- I have studies before but did not finish

 ---